Metallicities and Stellar Populations

 ratio:

-for the sun, so that for
+for the sun,

 every Iron atom there are 20,000 Hydrogen atoms.